 Best Summer Yarns

-When you think of summer, one doesn’t immediately think of knitting, but it doesn’t mean you can’t knit when the weather is warmer.
+When you think of summer, one doesn’t think of knitting.
+That doesn’t mean you can’t knit in warmer weather.

-Most of us relate more to knitting in the fall and winter seasons.
+Most of us relate to knitting in the fall and winter seasons.

-Wearing cozy, warm knits made of wool, alpaca, mohair, and angora.
+Wearing warm knits made of wool, alpaca, mohair, and angora.

-We tuck ourselves under snugly blankets and wear warm shawls around our shoulders.
+We tuck ourselves under snug blankets and wear warm shawls around our shoulders.

-Yet, the colder months are not just for knitting, spring and summer inspires and unleashes all sorts of knitting creativity!
+The colder months aren’t just for knitting.
+Spring and summer inspire and unleash knitting creativity!